 Have you ever heard the saying, "Once a failure, always a failure?"

 If you haven’t already, start a healthy habit.
 Go for walks, practice breathing exercises, take a bubble bath, meet with family and friends; anything that keeps your mind clear and free from negative thoughts.
-Draw up a list of healthy habits or activities that you might enjoy, decide on a few that you like and make an effort to practice them on a regular basis.
-Who knows, one of these healthy habits might even be the secret to your success!
+Draw up a list of healthy habits or activities that you might enjoy, decide on a few that you like, and make an effort to practice them on a regular basis.
+Who knows?
+One of these healthy habits might even be the secret to your success!

-6. Study Yourself
+6. Study yourself.

-7. Keep Looking Ahead
+7. Keep looking ahead.

-8. Take Inspiration from Failures that Led to Success
+8. Take inspiration from failures that led to success.

 History is filled with stories of men and women who’ve all failed at some point in their lives but went on to become major successes in their respective areas.
 The one thing these people all had in common was that they didn’t let their failures stop them from experimenting and trying out new things.
 Learning about these people’s past failures and how they overcame them can be a great source of inspiration for you to overcome your own shortcomings.

-9. Learn to Accept Your Failures
+9. Learn to accept your failures.

 Don’t take failure as a sign of defeat.
 While it’s impossible to completely avoid and prevent failure, the above steps should hopefully help you manage and mitigate the aftermath.
 If you’re still struggling with failure and feel like nothing is helping, don’t be afraid to seek professional help.